The Ugly Duckling

 “Suit yourself,” said the old duck, and she went away.

 At last, the big egg cracked.
-“Cheep, cheep!” said the young one and tumbled out.
+“Cheep, cheep!” said the young one as he tumbled out.
 How big and strange looking he was!
-Mama duck looked at him.
+Mama duck looked carefully at him.

-“That is a monstrous big duckling,” she said; “none of the others looked like him at all.
-Is he a turkey chick after all?
+“That is a monstrously big duckling,” she said.
+“None of the others look like him at all.
+Could it really be a turkey chick?
 Well, we’ll soon find out when I teach the children to swim.”

 The next day was glorious.
 The mother duck and her whole family went down to the lake.

 She jumped into the water.
-Splash!
-“Quack, quack!” she called, and one after the other, each duckling plumped in after her.
-The water dashed over their heads, but they came up again and floated beautifully; even the big ugly gray one swam around easily.
+“Quack, quack!” she called, and one after the other, each duckling plopped in after her.
+The water dashed over their heads, but they came up again and floated beautifully.
+Even the big gray one swam around easily.

 “That’s no turkey,” thought the mama duck.
-“He swims just fine.
-And he isn’t so bad when you look at him properly.”
+“He swims just fine.”

 “Quack, quack!” called the mama duck.
 “Now come with me and I will take you to the duck yard where we eat.
 Keep close to me at all times so you don’t get trampled, and beware of the cat!”

 When they arrived at the duck yard, they followed their mama’s orders.
 But the other ducks looked at them and said in loud voices, “Look over there!
-How ugly that duckling is!”
-One of the ducks even flew at him and bit him in the neck.
+Look how ugly that big duckling is!”
+One of the meaner ducks flew at him and bit him in the neck.

 “Leave him alone,” said the mama.
 “He isn’t doing any harm.
-He may look a bit strange, but he is a good creature, and he swims as beautifully as any of the others.
+He may look a bit strange, but he’s gentle, and he swims as beautifully as any of the others.
 It’s just that he stayed in his egg too long.”
 She patted his neck.
 “I believe he will be very strong and make his way in the world.”

-So the first day passed, and afterwards things grew worse and worse.
-The poor duckling was chased, hustled, pecked, and harrassed by all of them, including his brothers and sisters, and sometimes even his mother.
+But things in the duck yard only grew worse and worse.
+The poor duckling was chased, pecked, and harassed by all of them, even by his brothers and sisters, and sometimes even by his mother.

 One day, when he could take no more, he decided to fly right over the hedge and away from the duck yard..

-After flying for a while, he came to a great marsh where the wild ducks lived.
-He was so tired and miserable that he stayed there the whole night.
+After flying for a while, he came to a rest in a vast marsh where wild ducks lived.
+He curled up among the tall grass, and cried himself to sleep.

 In the morning, the wild ducks flew up to inspect their visitor.